canjs/can-connect-signalr/docs/signalR.md

     provides a default name for this method (hub name + "Update").
 Use this property to overwrite that name.

     @option {String} updatedName
-    The name of the event listener your `SignalR` proxy you will use to listen for objects updated on your hub.
+    The name of the RPC listener your `SignalR` proxy you will use to listen for objects updated on your hub.
     `can-connect-signalr` provides a default name for this method (hub name + "Updated").
 Use this property to overwrite that name.